LightFiLimited/lf-documentation/docs/sensors/01_install.md

 #### Power
 The BASE sensor can be powered via DC power input or Power over Ethernet (PoE) 802.3af (48V) via the POE Port.
 In almost all instances, we recommend using PoE, as this will provide data and power over a single cable.
-Where PoE is not available the device can be powered using the DC power input port.
+Where PoE is not available the device can be powered using the DC power input port (it is not necessary, or desirable to power using both PoE and DC input simultaneously).

-CAUTION: DO NOT POWER DEVICE USING DC CONNECTION AND PoE AT THE SAME TIME, AS THIS MAY RESULT IN DAMAGE TO THE DEVICE AND RENDER THE WARRANTY NULL AND VOID.

 ![PoE Port](../img/sensors/install/2_Base_PoE-250px.png)